Using Alcohol As Deodorant To Reduce Plastic In Personal Hygiene

 Reducing Plastic Waste In Our Home

-Since striving to reduce our plastics, colas & juices have been replaced with delicious icy-cold sun-brewed tea.
+I’ve made many easy changes to reduce plastic in our home.
+Colas & juices have been replaced sun-brewed tea.
 No plastic bottle or jug to dispose of.
 Plus it’s healthier (and so much CHEAPER) for us.

 I make my own powdered laundry detergent to clean our clothes. #TexasHomesteader